 2) honesty through my writing (not sugar coat it);

 3) cover gaps where I think our current schools lack (I’m sure there are those who read my posts that say “We teach that” – sometimes its in one ear and out another unless they have the context of their AFRICA OSC job).

-It took around a year of courage to actually start the AFRICA OSC Facebook site I contribute and manage and also the online blog I write (with some other contributors).
+It took around a year of courage to actually start the AFRICA OSC Facebook site I contributed to and managed and also the online blog I write (with some other contributors).
 Doing so has also taught me many lessons in life.
-Honestly, I started both thinking more people would comment on blogs, contribute to/with them, etc. I’m overly positive in life, which is a fault I acknowledge and understand.
-A few select persons have contributed or commented, and I’ve observed mostly the “lurker” online effect.
+Honestly, I started both thinking more people would comment on blogs, contribute to/with them, etc. They haven’t, and I’ve observed mostly the “lurker” online effect.
 However, I have had over 5000 views by over a 1000 people on the http://www.africaosc.com site.
-When looking at the statistics and the size of the community I am “targeting”, my posts have almost been seen in every country in the world, and every post in Africa.
+When looking at the statistics and the size of the community I am “targeting,” I’ve almost been seen in every country in the world, and every post in Africa.
 Sometimes I worry about my opinions and how they may have been received…then I remember that the O in FAO really means Opinionated!
 That is what they train us for – right?
 Lastly, I hope the following information and the blogs I’ve written have helped someone.
-However, in actuality, my writings are narcissistic in nature because they’ve helped me by reading, researching, and writing them.
-I’ve written around 20+ blogs of the original 40 topics I set out for.
-I have about 10 more topics left on the blog that I will finish…where it goes after that, we will see.
+However, in actuality, my writings are narcissistic in nature because they’ve supported me by reading, researching, and writing them.

 My Opinions this year